j-ulrich/jquery-simulate-ext/doc/key-combo.md

 In case of elements other than input and textarea, the insertion will change the content of the element using the `textContent` or `innerText` property.

-__Note:__ The key-combo plugin requires the key-sequence plugin and bililiteRange.js.
+__Note:__ The key-combo plugin requires the key-sequence plugin and bililiteRange.js (can be found in the [libs](https://github.com/j-ulrich/jquery-simulate-ext/tree/master/libs) folder of this repository).

 #### Table of Contents ####
 - [Usage](#usage)